Carrying the Message

 To get started, we strongly encourage you to read the chapter on “Starting an SLAA Group” in the SLAA Basic Text.

 - Decide what rent you can afford – paying too much rent is one of the major challenges new meetings face.
-Organisations such as councils and churches may give discounts on their normal rent for 12 step meetings, but you’ll have to ask.
+Organisations such as councils and churches may give discounts on their normal rent for non-profit organisations like 12 step meetings, but you’ll have to ask.

 - Choose a venue – public or private.
 Try looking at where other 12 step fellowships hold their meetings to get ideas.